 Boiler systems are energy intensive so it’s everybody’s interest to maximize steam production and minimize fuel consumption.
 One of the firsts steps is to minimise blowdown, which represents a major energy loss, however that option is linked to the boiler feedwater quality.

-Corrosive gases such as Oxygen (O2) and carbon dioxide (CO2) must be removed from boiler feedwater.
+Corrosive gases such as Oxygen (O2), carbon dioxide (CO2) and Hydrogen Sulfide (H2S) must be removed from boiler feedwater.
 Oxygen is a highly active element that, even in small amounts, can bring serious corrosion issues to feedwater lines, economizers, boiler internals and condensate return pipes.

 Corrosion potential increases with the Oxygen content, being double for each 10°C increase in temperature.